Sastik/Basic_LINUX_Tutorial_Document/README.md

  This command  can monitor and displays the state of devices address and routes continuosly

    #  $ss 🐱‍👤
   Used to show network statistics.
-Ss is faster version of netstate command .
+Ss is faster version of netstate command.

    Ss is essential for gathering network information  and troubleshooting network issues

+          ss

+**Example :**

+ 🎭1.
+List all listening and non-listening connections with

+         ss --all

+  🎭2.
+To display only listening sockets, which are omitted by default, use

+         ss --listen

+  🎭3.
+To list TCP connections, add the -t option to the ss command

+         ss --tcp

+ 🎭4.
+Combine the options -a and -t with the ss command to output a list of all the TCP connections

+          ss -at

+  🎭5.
+Combine the options -l and -t with the ss command to list all listening TCP connections:

+           ss -lt

+  🎭6.
+To show a list of UDP connections, use:

+          ss --udp

+  🎭7.
+Combining the options -a and -u with ss outputs a list of all the TCP connections:

+           ss -au

+  🎭8.
+To list all listening UDP connections, use the ss command with options -l and -u:

+            ss -lu

+  🎭9.
+To show all the Unix family sockets, use:

+          ss -x

+or

+         ss -f unix

+  🎭10.
+To list raw sockets, use:

+          ss --w

+  🎭11.
+List connections to a specific destination IP address with:

+         ss dst <address>

+  🎭12.
+To show connections to a specific source address, use:

+          ss src <addresss>

+  🎭13.
+To show process IDs (PID), use:

+          ss -p

+  🎭14.
+List the summary statistics for connections with:

+            ss -s

+  🎭15.
+Filter results further by listing IPv4/IPv6 connections with:
+           ss -4

+  &

+           ss -6

+  🎭16. list all IPv6 UDP connections with

+           ss -au6

+  🎭17.
+For a quick overview of the available options

+           ss -h

    #  $dig 🐱‍👤
-   Dig command stands for domain information grouper basically used by network administrators used for verifying and troubleshooting DNS  problems and to perform  🎭  DNS lookups.
+   🎭  Dig command stands for domain information grouper basically used by network administrators used for verifying and troubleshooting DNS  problems and to perform DNS lookups.

    Also ised for retrieving information about DNS lookups.

    Also used for retrieveing information about DNS name servers

+   Syntax:

+          dig [server] [name] [type]

+  Example:

+  🎭1.
+To query domain “A” record

+           dig geeksforgeeks.org

+  🎭2.
+To set or clear all display flags.

+            dig geeksforgeeks.org +noall

+  🎭3.To query detailed answers.

+           dig geeksforgeeks.org +noall +answer

+  🎭4.
+To query all DNS record types.

+            dig geeksforgeeks.org ANY

+  🎭 5.To query MX record for the domain.

+            dig geeksforgeeks.org MX

+  🎭6.To trace DNS path

+            dig geeksforgeeks.org +trace

+   🎭7.For specifying name servers

+           dig geeksforgeeks.org @8.8.8.8

+   🎭8.To query the statistics section

+          dig geeksforgeeks.org +noall +answer +stats

    #  $ssh 🐱‍👤
    SSH stand for "Secure Shell" It is a protocol used to security connect to a remote server/system.

-Ssh is secure in the sense that it transfers  the date in encrypted from between the host and the client
+   Ssh is secure in the sense that it transfers the date in encrypted from between the host and the client .

    SSH runs at TCP / IP port 22

+ 🔗Step 1 : ssh srvice start

- Step 1 : $ Services SSH start
+         Services SSH start

+ 🔗Step 2 :  Accessing

-Step 2 : $ SSH username@ipaddress
+         SSH username@ipaddress

+  🔗Step 3 : generating public-private keys use the

+         ssh-keygen

 #  File permissions change related in linux📸🐱